emo-eth/mcp-rust-docs/README.md

 ### Running with Docker

-The Docker setup is configured to run the SSE server on port 27182 by default.
+The Docker setup is configured to run the SSE server on port 27182 by default, unlike the local SSE server which defaults to port 3001.

 ```bash
 # Build and start the Docker container